HarshadRanganathan/scala-learning/Expressions/README.md

 scala> if("Scala" startsWith "S") "Scala is a lightweight language" else "Scala is not Java"
 res8: String = Scala is a lightweight language
 ```

-- No curly braces needed for single line expressions
-- Type annotations can be omitted
-- No dots or parentheses needed
-- Semicolons can be omitted
-- No return statement needed

 ### Code Blocks